MehdiBoukhobza/High-School-Ibn-Batouta-/README.md

 - **Frontend Development**: The frontend is implemented using HTML, CSS, and JavaScript to create a responsive and user-friendly interface.

-- **Database**: Firebase's Firestore database is used to store and retrieve data related to parent requests, user profiles, and school information.
+- **Database**: Firebase's Realtime database is used to store and retrieve data related to parent requests, user profiles, and school information.

 ## Development Status